learn-thrive-group

 The audition must display a level of development that will allow you to start with the listed repertoire or comparable literature.
 The point of the audition is to demonstrate your current level of playing, so choose works that showcase your sound, musicianship and musical strengths.

-Applicants who have questions about repertoire selection and the audition process are encouraged to reach out directly to the appropriate professor: Professor Martha Masters (martha.masters@asu.edu).
+Applicants who have questions about repertoire selection and the audition process are encouraged to reach out directly to Professor Martha Masters (martha.masters@asu.edu).

 • Three solo works demonstrating different musical styles and techniques at an intermediate level.